 Instructions

-- You can skip steps 1 to 4 if using idli dosa batter.
-Wash urad dal and rice separately multiple times till the water looks clear.
+- You can skip steps 1 to 5 if using idli dosa batter.
+Rinse urad dal and rice separately multiple times till the water looks clear.

-- Grind dal to a smooth batter with just enough water and salt without making it runny.
-Transfer this to a utensil.
+- Grind dal to a smooth thick batter.
+Do not make it runny.
+Transfer this to a mixing bowl.

-- Grind rice coarsely and mix it well with the dal batter.
-Check the consistency now, it has to be thicker than pouring consistency. you can refer the step by step pics.
+- Grind rice to a thick and slightly coarse batter, adding water only as required.
+Mix it well with the dal batter.
+Check the consistency now, it has to be thick of dropping consistency.

 - If the batter is runny, add powdered poha/ attukulu or rice flour or semolina.
 Set this side for 10 mins.
 It becomes thicker after it is soaked.
 Now adjust the consistency, if required, you may add very little water or can proceed as it is if the consistency is right.
 Check by making few fritters, if they are hard you need to add little water.

-- Drop a small portion of batter to the oil, the batter has to rise and not sink.
+- To test drop a small portion of batter to the hot oil, the batter has to sizzle and rise to the surface but not sink.
 This is the right temperature.

 - Shape the batter to round balls with your fingers and drop them in the hot oil.